Machine Learning and Data Science (June 2016—Present)

 Topological Data Analysis of Video

 This project began as a journal club meeting (reading), for which I derived the mathematics and intuitions required to reproduce some of the main results.
 The code I wrote to replicate those results can be found here.
-After extending this approach to video, I used a Dirichlet Process mixture model to show that this unsupervised approach also discovers features (e.g. translation of oriented lines) one would expect to generate signals in existing approaches.
+After extending this approach to video, I used a Dirichlet Process mixture model to show that this unsupervised approach also discovers features one expects to generate signals in existing approaches (e.g. translation of oriented lines).

 I am currently leading a group of Master’s students and undergraduate research assistants to optimize and scale this approach to work on very small spatiotemporal frequencies (i.e. large video patches).